 Things to do during winter in Tel Aviv

-Although hard to believe, Israel does have a winter and the temperature in Tel Aviv does become bearable.
-From approximately December to February, you might find that most Israelis have packed away the shorts and vests and are wearing jackets or longer sleeves but with so many Tel Aviv attractions, the city still sizzles with things to do in the winter.
+Although hard to believe, Israel has a winter, and the temperature in Tel Aviv has become bearable.
+From approximately December to February, you might find that most Israelis have packed away the shorts and vests and are wearing jackets or long sleeves, but with so many Tel Aviv attractions, the city still sizzles with things to do in the winter.

 Ten Must-Do Winter Activities in Tel Aviv:

 1. Close to the Dan Tel Aviv, the city’s huge urban Hayarkon Park is far quieter in winter but come, relax and watch the joggers, runners, Tai Chi fanatics, rock wall climbers, and yoga-lovers as the world goes by.
 For kids, the park comprises six different gardens, including one of the largest rock gardens in the world, with more than 3,500 species of plants, and a tropical garden, home to swans, fish and an array of orchids.

 2. There is more wildlife at the wide-open Ramat Gan Safari.
 Considered to be the biggest and one of the most impressive collections of protected wildlife in the Middle East, today, this 250-acre offers a modern, spacious and open-air zoo and a drive-through African safari area, home to more than 100 species of birds, 80 species of mammals and 25 species of reptiles.

 3. While the Mediterranean isn’t known for large waves in the summer, during the winter, they get bigger, and it’s a perfect time to take a surfing or SUP (Stand Up Paddle Board) lesson down at the beach.
 Put on your wetsuits and take one of the many lessons available to wannabe surfers of all ages.